LexBorisoff/web-cli/README.md

 type CreateEngineFn = (baseUrl: string, config?: Config) => Engine;
 ```

-When defining an engine, you must provide the base URL string as the first parameter and, optionally, a config object as the second parameter.
+When defining an engine, you must provide the base URL string as the first argument and, optionally, a config object as the second argument.

 The optional config parameter has the following shape: